syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Overview.md

 * Axis supports different types of axes such as Category, Numeric, and Date Time.
 * It allows you to customize the chart axis line, including grid lines, and tick lines.
+* It allows you to customize the start angle of axis.